 Frequently Asked Questions

-We hope that the above tips will help you to have a better understanding on the best practices to be followed for mobile-first indexing and the pitfalls you need to avoid.
+We hope that the above tips will help you to have a better understanding of the best practices to be followed for Google’s mobile-first indexing and the pitfalls you need to avoid.
 Keep optimizing your website and you will reach new heights in your SEO journey.